 II.
 The Scriptures are God's entire preserved revelation, sufficient to fully equip the man of God.
 There is no other reliable source or foundation for truth.

 III.
-The grammar of the original languages must not be violated, but it's nuances allowed to guide interpretation.
+The grammar of the original languages must not be violated, but its nuances allowed to guide interpretation.

 IV.
 Interpretation must be from within the historical setting and context; Scripture must not be used beyond its intent in that context.